1ncarnati0n/1ncarnati0n/README.md

 ## 🧑🏻‍💻 About Me

 - Now I'm looking for a new career as a data scientist and AI engineer.
+- Strive to think in terms of scientific thinking and empiricism.
+- I used to enjoy reading philosophy books.
+-
 - **Email** : pattern.langue@gmail.com

 <br>